How to Diagnose for Sleep Apnea

 There are ways you can reduce the frequency of sleep apnea episodes.

 • You may try changing your sleep position.
-Lying on your back is the worse position for sleep apnea.
+Lying on your back is the worst position for sleep apnea.
 Try switching to your side or stomach.

 • Avoid using sedatives or drinking alcohol around bedtime.
 Because these substances relax the throat muscles you may actually be promoting the frequency of sleep apnea episodes.